'A new direction' – Red Bull-Bora-Hansgrohe part ways with Chief of Sports Rolf Aldag ahead of expected overhaul with Remco Evenepoel

 Rolf Aldag and Roglič at the unveiling of Red Bull as title sponsor before the 2024 Tour de France (Image credit: Getty Images)

-Following Florian Lipowitz's podium finish at the Tour de France, Red Bull-Bora Hansgrohe have announced that their Chief of Sports, Rolf Aldag, will depart the team, as they enter a new chapter after four years of success.
+Following Florian Lipowitz's podium finish at the Tour de France, Red Bull-Bora Hansgrohe have announced that their Chief of Sports, Rolf Aldag, will depart the team, as they enter a new chapter after four years of transformation.

 James Moultrie